SDGOP Hosting Luncheon with US Senators Tom Cotton & John Thune

 Space is limited for both the lunch and roundtable so get your tickets today and don’t miss your chance to hear from Senator Cotton!

-One thought on “SDGOP Hosting Luncheon with US Senators Tom Cotton & John Thune”
+9 thoughts on “SDGOP Hosting Luncheon with US Senators Tom Cotton & John Thune”

 Who cares about Cotton?